Cash Out is one of the best betting tools going. There are now several US sports betting apps and betting sites that offer this must-have feature.

 The vast majority of online sportsbooks offer some form of in-game wagering and cash out options.
 It is vital players choose to use regulated and licensed sports betting platforms such as DraftKings, BetMGM, PointsBet, and FanDuel.
-Betting sites such as Bovada will offer Bovada cashing out, but you could be at risk losing money as they are not licensed in the US.
+Betting sites such as illegal Bovada will offer Bovada cashing out, but you could be at risk of losing money as they are not licensed in the US.

 Want to know which sportsbooks with cash out are legal in which state?
 Have a look at our guides

 Below you will find our cash out guide, detailing how cash out works, the benefits of using it, how to use the cash out feature, and more.
 You will find the cash out option at most real money online gambling sites across the US, but we only recommend safe to use sites and trustworthy sites.
 We also look at which sites offer the best betting markets, bonuses, promotions, odds available, etc.

 Some sportsbooks may use a different name for the cash out option, but most will offer it in some form.
 For example, some betting sites may use ‘buy out’ or ‘early settlement.’
 Whatever it is called, it works in the same way across all betting sites.
 The main idea being cash out is to give bettors the ability to settle a bet, thus accepting a payout less than the original amount before the event ends.
 The advantage of taking this option is that you guarantee some profit that you can bank regardless of how the bet eventually gets settled.